 Successful settlements include:

-In any injury lawsuit — car crash or otherwise — it’s important that your attorney demonstrates the requisite skill and experience necessary to litigate a claim at trial.
-The best injury lawyers should not be “all bark and no bite.”
+In any injury lawsuit — car crash or otherwise — it’s important that your personal injury attorney demonstrates the requisite skill and experience necessary to litigate a claim at trial.
+The best personal injury lawyers should not be “all bark and no bite.”
 When defendants and their legal counsel understand that you are capable of successfully litigating your injury claim at trial, then subsequent settlement offers are much more likely to favor you.

 In Fort Lauderdale, the most common types of car accidents from 2014-2016 were: